OGRECave/blender2ogre/README.md

 # Additional Features

+## Merge Objects on export

+You might have hundrets of objects, which you want to keep separate but have them in one `.mesh` on export.
+For this create a new group (Ctrl+G) named as `merge.<yourname>`.
+The output will be a single `<yourname>.mesh` file.
+Alternatively link the group.

 ## External OGRE Materials

 You might already have some materials in OGRE that you do not want to export.
-Prefix them with 'extern.<yourname>' and the sub entity will have the material name set, but the material is not exported.
+Prefix them with `extern.<yourname>` and the sub entity will have the material name set, but the material is not exported.
 The following material 'vertexcolor' can be defined in your OGRE project: